windmill-submodules/llvm-project/llvm/docs/LangRef.rst

 ``llvm.ptrauth.sign`` intrinsic, potentially fed by a discriminator ``llvm.ptrauth.blend`` if needed.

+Its type is the same as the first argument.
+An integer constant discriminator and an address discriminator may be optionally specified.
+Otherwise, they have values ``i64 0`` and ``ptr null``.

 If the address disciminator is ``null`` then the expression is equivalent to